-Oil prices rise for first time in three days
+Oil rises 1 percent ahead of Iran sanctions

 Investors will look to official government data on U.S. inventories due on Wednesday.

-Saudi Arabia and Russia have said they will pump enough crude to meet demand once the sanctions kick in.

-"(After the recent drop in oil prices), this is not the time to back off, if Trump wants to put the screws on Iran," Nunan said.

-(Reporting by Aaron Sheldrick Editing by Joseph Radford and Christian Schmollinger)
+(Reporting by Aaron Sheldrick in TOKYO and Henning Gloystein in SINGAPORE Editing by Joseph Radford and Christian Schmollinger)